MelissaPabst/SavvyDAPython/Week2/Class3.md

 ![JSONpic](week2images/jsonfilepic.png)

 Why do you think that is?
-Well, you'll need to install a JSON editor specific to your IDE to make it readable.
+Well, you might need to install a JSON editor specific to your IDE to make it readable.

-OR use an online formatter!
+**OR** use an online formatter!
 [Check it out](https://www.freeformatter.com/json-formatter.html)

-OR you can drag the file into your web browser!
+**OR** you can drag the file into your web browser!
 Give it a try.
 Pretty cool tricks, huh?

 JSON itself is tricksy, Precious.